lakkatv/lakka-website/partials/step-5-default.md

 ## First boot

 Follow the following steps:

+### Handheld devices

+1. Insert the SD card into your console
+2. Power on your console

+### SBCs / TV Boxes

 1. Insert the SD card into your device
 2. Connect a HDMI wire from your device to your display device